-If notified on or prior to September 1, 2022 that they have been successful in securing federal or non-federal grant support, which, when combined with other support, totals \$750,000 or more in direct costs in either of the first two years of the Smith Award, applications to this program will be ineligible for review.
-Notification of funding after September 1, 2022 will not impact eligibility for a Smith Family Award.
-It is the responsibility of all applicants to contact SmithOdyssey@hria.org as soon as any new funding is received.

-Applicants who have pending R01s or other large applications to the NIH and other agencies are encouraged to submit proposals to the Smith Family Foundation.

-Please note that if a Smith Odyssey award is made, neither the Institution nor the awardee may accept funding that results in an overlap of funding for the Smith Odyssey project.
+- If notified on or prior to September 1, 2023 that they have been successful in securing federal or non-federal grant support, which, when combined with other support, totals \$750,000 or more in direct costs in either of the first two years of the Smith Award, applications to this program will be ineligible for review.
+Notification of funding after September 1, 2023 will not impact eligibility for a Smith Family Award.
+It is the responsibility of all applicants to contact SmithOdyssey@hria.org as soon as any new funding is received. - Applicants who have pending R01s or other large applications to the NIH and other agencies are encouraged to submit proposals to the Smith Family Foundation.
+However, if a Smith Odyssey Award is made, neither the Institution nor the awardee may accept funding that results in an overlap of funding for the proposed aims of the Smith Odyssey project.
+To avoid conflicts if your proposal receives a funding recommendation, we strongly suggest that you do not propose the same aims and budget in different grant applications.
 If the work proposed in the Smith Odyssey proposal is funded by another source before the Smith awards are announced, the applicant must notify HRiA at SmithOdyssey@hria.org and withdraw the application immediately.